Belarus Travel Advice

 Visa requirements for Belarus

-All US and EU Passport holders must obtain an entry Visa before entering Belarus or they may face a fine of up to USD$300 and face possible deportation.
+All US and EU Passport holders can enter Belarus without a visa for stays of up to 30 days.
 Passports should be valid for a minimum period of 3 months and Visa requests will not be considered without a valid health insurance.

 Anyone staying in Belarus for more than 3 working days must register with the local Belarusian police office (OVIR) in the district where you are staying.
 Registration will normally be arranged by your hotel.
 If you are not staying in a hotel, registration must be organised by your host.
 There are fines for not registering in time.
 If you arrive at the weekend, the earliest you will be able to register is Monday (but offices are only open until 1pm).